mappum/blockchain-spv/README.md

 {
   // REQUIRED

-  // the data used in the header of the gensis block for this blockchain
+  // the data used in the header of the genesis block for this blockchain
   genesisHeader: {
     version: Number,
     prevHash: Buffer,
     merkleRoot: Buffer,
-    time: Number,
+    timestamp: Number,
     bits: Number,
     nonce: Number
   },